 Nick Mohammad

-My research focuses on agile motion planning of ground and aerial vehicles for use in exploration and inspections of unknown, cluttered environments.
+My research focuses on agile and robust motion planning of ground and aerial vehicles for use in exploration and inspections of unknown, cluttered environments.

 Research